Morden Colliery Historic Provincial Park

 Morden Colliery Historic Provincial Park is a 4 ha historic provincial park near the east coast of southern Vancouver Island, British Columbia.
 The location off BC Highway 19 is about 102 km by road northwest of Victoria, and 10 km south of Nanaimo.

+History

 Railway

 In 1909, the Pacific Coast Coal Mining Co.
 (PCCM) opened a standard-gauge railway line from Fiddick's Junction on the E&N Railway line to Boat Harbour for loading coal into the holds of vessels.
 The next year, the line extended westward to the Fiddick Colliery.
 In early 1915, 19 men drowned in the Fiddick mine disaster.
 Late the next year, all production ceased, and all workers transferred 2.6 km southeast to the PCCM Morden Colliery.

 Morden Colliery

 On the existing PCCM Fiddick railway line, work commenced on the Morden mine shafts (nos.
 3 and 4) in 1912, but the coal seam was not reached until a year later.
 A yearlong strike in 1913–1914 allowed the new shafts to flood.
 At this time, the 74.5 ft high concrete headframe was constructed.
 During 1915–1916, work in readying the mine continued.
 Production commenced in 1917.
 No. 4 was an air supply and escape shaft.

 After being lifted up the no. 3 shaft, each one-ton capacity bucket was side pulled by a bull chain to enable dumping the coal into the tipple, and down a chute into a railway gondola car.
 A nine-hour shift could produce 1,500 tons.
 In 1919, extensive underground development work occurred.
 That year, a large water tank, 14 cottages, two 8-room residences, and a 32-person boarding house, were relocated from the abandoned Fiddick site.
 In 1921, the pit closed, and PCCM entered bankruptcy the following year.

 In 1930, the Canadian Coal and Iron Co. rehabilitated the mine, but closed the same year.
 In 1935, sawmill equipment was sold, and 40 ore cars and 2 locomotives at the mine were sold for scrap.
 In 1980, Westland Resources spent $500,000 on exploratory drilling for coal on Morden property, no doubt outside the park boundaries.